junaidzm13/cis2023-pie-chart/README.md

 Your application must expose <b>/pie-chart</b> endpoint which will accept POST requests in the same format as specified in the examples below.

+Input will be provided with MIME type of <b>application.json</b>.
+Output must be given with the same MIME type.

 ### Description

 Over the past few months, your friend, Joe, has bought several financial instruments.
 As his investments grew so